gr-blog/gregros.dev/posts/web/06/debug-webpages-with-code-using-internal-inspector-api.post.md

 That means all we need to do is *inspect* the inspector using another instance of itself!

-I call this technique *meta-inspection*, and here is how it works:
+I call this technique *meta-inspection*, and here's how it works:

 ```canva key=meta-inspection ;; size=570x370 ;; alt=Illustrates the end-page, an inspector, and the meta-inspector
 https://www.canva.com/design/DAGb7Bi_Ezk/vgeH-J7-CSHwTsrEz28HpQ/view?utm_content=DAGb7Bi_Ezk&utm_campaign=designshare&utm_medium=link2&utm_source=uniquelinks&utlId=hb2b009fec8